 In severe cases, surgery is required to remove the damaged intestine.

-Over 90% of cases of necrotizing enterocolitis occur in premature newborns Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more .
+Over 90% of cases of necrotizing enterocolitis occur in preterm (premature) newborns Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more .
 Necrotizing enterocolitis may occur in clusters or as outbreaks in neonatal intensive care units (NICUs).
 Sometimes these outbreaks can be linked to specific bacteria (such as E. coli Escherichia coli Infections Escherichia coli (E. coli) are a group of gram-negative bacteria that normally reside in the intestine of healthy people, but some strains can cause infection in the digestive... read more ), but often the cause is not known.

-In addition to prematurity Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more , other risk factors include
+In addition to prematurity Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more , other risk factors include

-Prelabor rupture of the membranes Prelabor Rupture of the Membranes (PROM) Prelabor rupture of the membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.
-After the membranes rupture, labor often soon follows.
-If labor does... read more (the mother's water breaks more than 12 hours before labor begins): The leaking amniotic fluid can lead to an infection in the fetus.
+Prolonged rupture of the membranes (the mother's water breaks more than 12 hours before labor begins): The leaking amniotic fluid can lead to an infection in the fetus.

-Disturbance of the bacteria that live in the digestive system: Treatment with antibiotics or acid-suppressing drugs can encourage growth of potentially harmful bacteria that may penetrate the intestine.
+Disturbance of the bacteria that live in the digestive system: Treatment with antibiotics or acid-suppressing medications can encourage growth of potentially harmful bacteria that may penetrate the intestine.

 Perinatal asphyxia Perinatal asphyxia Birth injury is damage that occurs as a result of physical pressure during the birthing process, usually during transit through the birth canal.
 Many newborns have minor injuries during birth... read more : This disorder involves a decrease in blood flow to the newborn's tissues or a decrease in oxygen in the newborn's blood before, during, or just after delivery.